-David Taylor was born in Peterborough, New Hampshire, in 1963.
-As a Navy brat, he was relocated up and down the East Coast of the U.S. along with his three sisters and two brothers.
+David Taylor was born in Peterborough, New Hampshire.
+As a Navy brat, he was relocated up and down the East Coast of the United States along with his three sisters and two brothers.
 David completed his high school and college years in the Tampa Bay area of Florida.
 He currently lives in Steamboat Springs, Colorado.

-Now, a decade into his quilting journey, he has exhibited his work internationally and teaches at numerous venues throughout the year.
-David's art quilts are created using hand applique, and are meticulously quilted on his HQ Sweet Sixteen.
+Now, after more than a decade into his quilting journey, he has exhibited his work internationally and teaches at numerous venues throughout the year.
+David's art quilts are created using hand applique, and are meticulously quilted on his HQ Sweet Sixteen®.

 David Taylor has been the recipient of the Fairfield Master Award for Contemporary Quilting from the International Quilt Association (2006), the Brother Wall Machine Workmanship Award from the American Quilters Society (Paducah, 2008), and a two-time Best of Show winner at the IQA's Spring Festival in Chicago (2007, 2008).